 Before Montgomery, a doctor's duty to warn patients of risks was based on whether they had acted in line with a responsible body of medical opinion.
 This was known as the Bolam test.

 The court accepted that if Mrs Montgomery been told about the risk of dystocia, she would have chosen to have a caesarean.
 Her appeal was successful and the judgment held that the assessment of whether consent was adequate in a clinical negligence claim would not be assessed by the Bolam test.

 Instead, doctors must provide information about all material risks; they must disclose any risk to which a reasonable person in the patient's position would attach significance.

-The judgment therefore means that doctors must share all such material risks, as well as any to which it would be reasonable for them to think the individual patient would attach significance.
+The judgment therefore means that doctors must share all such material risks, as well as any it would be reasonable for them to think the individual patient would attach significance.

 Although Montgomery changed the legal position, the principle of involving patients in their treatment and sharing information with them about risks has been in place for some time.

 In its guidance Decision making and consent (2020), the GMC advises that doctors must try to find out what matters to patients so they can share relevant information about the benefits and harms of proposed options and reasonable alternatives, including the option to take no action.

 The GMC advises doctors to tailor the discussion about potential benefits and harms to each individual patient, being guided by what matters to the patient and sharing information in a way they can understand.

 Paragraph 23 of the guidance states that you should usually include the following information when discussing benefit and harms.